Interactions-Nexus/Nexus-Wiki/dao/org-chart.md

 ---
-title: Organisational Chart
+title: DAO
-description:
+description: Organizational Chart
 published: true
-date: 2022-10-07T16:51:22.697Z
+date: 2022-11-05T14:05:48.240Z
 tags:
 editor: markdown
 dateCreated: 2022-10-07T13:17:49.576Z
 ---

-# DAO Organization Chart
+# DAO - Organization Chart
 The DAO is made up of the US Embassy which is a non-profit organiation and under it there are three branches Ambassdors, Developers and Judicairy.

 &nbsp;